yangwshi/SciOnePage/README.md

 # SciOnePage
-# This is an idea that I would like to achieve soon
-# this is going to be an interative data analysis tools for scientists
+### This is going to be an interative data analysis tools for scientists, which I am still working on